 Degus often chase each other around and nip at each other's tails but how do you know if they are playing or fighting?
 What vocalizations do they make when they are fighting?
 We are here to help you learn the signs of playing and fighting between degus.

 Degus, like many other rodents, are quite social and do often engage in play fighting.
 If neither degu is getting injured during these battles then you have no need to worry.
-They may however have disagreements that could be classified as minor squabbles or battles over dominance.
+They may, however, have disagreements that could be classified as minor squabbles or battles over dominance.
 In addition to playing and having minor arguments, sometimes degus just do not get along and will have serious fights that require separating them.

 Degus will often engage in play behavior which may involve a degree of play fighting.
 There may be boxing, chasing, and nipping.
 They will often chatter at each other as well.
 This sort of activity is often mutual and the degus will take turns chasing each other.
 Injuries are rarely seen as a result of play fighting and the degus involved usually get along the rest of the time by sharing food and toys and cuddle while they sleep.

 Sometimes degus will have minor squabbles over a treasured resource.
 This could be food, special treats, favorite toys, etc. These disagreements are usually quite minor (like human siblings) but if you think your degus are having these sorts of squabbles too often, you can try adding additional food dishes and toys, or perhaps provide a bigger cage.
 As with play fighting, the involved degus usually get along well the rest of time and snuggle together when sleeping.